Parent to Your Child’s Strengths in Order to Address Weaknesses

 This Makes Your Parenting More Positive

-“I still need to work on my son’s flexibility and he needs to be able to go with the flow a little more, but now that I see his character strength, I’m less frustrated as I discipline him.
+“I still need to work on my son’s flexibility and he needs to be able to go with the flow a little more, but now that I see his character strength, I’m less frustrated as I discipline him, loving him when he needs correction.
 I don’t want him to become a slob and give up his orderliness.
 I just want to bring some other character qualities alongside this one so that he can enjoy his strength more fully.”

 This dad is right and he’ll do well parenting his son in this area.
 It’s sometimes hard to enjoy someone who is very different.
 The apostle Paul recognized this truth as he looked at God’s family, the church.
 He saw that people all have different gifts and that they have a tendency to minimize the importance of others’ qualities.
 So he gave this advice in Romans 12:6-8, “We have different gifts, according to the grace given us.
 If a man’s gift is prophesying, let him use it in proportion to his faith.
 If it is serving, let him serve; if it is teaching, let him teach; if it is encouraging, let him encourage; if it is contributing to the needs of others, let him give generously; if it is leadership, let him govern diligently; if it is showing mercy, let him do it cheerfully.”